How, When, Why, And at What Cost The Incline Village General Improvement District (“IVGID”) Acquired Its Four (4) Lake Tahoe Beaches

-Many people think IVGID’s acquisition of our beaches1 goes all the way back to the District’s creation on May 20, 19612.
+HOA Acquisition: Many people think IVGID’s acquisition of our beaches1 goes all the way back to the District’s creation on May 20, 19612.
 But that’s not accurate.
-IVGID acquired our beaches more than seven (7) years afterwards on June 4, 1968.
+IVGID acquired the beaches more than seven (7) years afterwards, on June 4, 1968.
 Between 1960-68 Crystal Bay Development Co.3 (“CBDC”), Incline Village’s developer, owned the beaches.
 During this period CBDC sold over three thousand (3,000) vacant Incline Village lots4.
-And insofar as every one of those sales were concerned, CBDC’s sales representative(s) expressly represented that Incline Village’s four (4) beaches5 would be a private homeowner amenity available to be used only by those purchasers of Incline Village property from CBDC6 and their guests.
-Some type of homeowners’ association [initially the Incline Beach Recreation Corporation (“IBRC”) and later the Incline Village Recreation Association (“IVRA”)] was “formed for the sole purpose of owning, developing and maintaining Incline Village beach propert(ies).”7
+And insofar as every one of those lot sales was concerned, CBDC’s sales representative(s) represented Incline Village’s four (4) beaches5 would be a private homeowner amenity available to be used only by those purchasers of Incline Village properties6 and their guests.
+An homeowners’ association [initially the Incline Beach Recreation Corporation (“IBRC”) and later the Incline Village Recreation Association (“IVRA”)] was created “for the sole purpose of owning, developing and maintaining Incline Village beach propert(ies)”7 which was to include “construction of a marina and various pool and bathhouse facilities.”8

-But a slight complication.
-When IVGID was created, no GID in the State had the power to furnish facilities for recreation11.
-This meant CBDC’s principals had to lobby the State Legislature to secure expansion of the basic powers12 a GID was authorized to exercise.
-Welcome Harold B. Tiller who as the reader will see, was ultimately successful, again, in lobbying the Nevada State Legislature13.
+The Power to Furnish Facilities For Public Recreation: But as is so often the case, there were unintended consequences.
+Since GIDs were limited purpose special districts, no GID in the State had the power to furnish facilities for recreation14.
+This meant CBDC’s principals had to lobby the State Legislature to secure expansion of the basic powers15 a GID could exercise.
+Welcome Harold B. Tiller who as the reader will see, was ultimately successful, again, in lobbying the Nevada State Legislature16.

-Shortly after the State Legislature added public recreation14 as a new possibly authorized GID basic power (on August 12, 1965), the IVGID Board adopted Resolution 279 which asked the County Board “to commence proceedings…for the addition of…powers of public recreation.”15 On September 27, 1965 the County Board adopted Ordinance No. 140 which initiated those proceedings, and on October 25, 1965 it held public hearings “similar, as nearly as may be, to those pro(ceedings) for the formation of the district, and with like effect.”16 And ultimately on November 15, 1965, a divided (3-to-2) County Board amended Ordinance No. 97 via Bill 13217 by granting IVGID the new basic power to furnish facilities for public recreation9.
-The only testimony in support of IVGID’s request came from Board member Harold Tiller who testified that if the District’s request were granted18:
+Shortly after the State Legislature added public recreation17 as a new possible GID basic power (on August 12, 1965), the IVGID Board adopted Resolution No. 279 which asked the County Board “to commence proceedings…for the addition of…powers of public recreation.”18 On September 27, 1965 the County Board adopted Ordinance No. 140 which initiated those proceedings.
+And on October 25, 1965 it held public hearings “similar, as nearly as may be, to those pro(ceedings) for the formation of the district, and with like effect.”19 Ultimately on November 15, 1965 a divided (3-to-2) County Board amended Ordinance No. 97 via Bill 13220, granting IVGID the new basic power to furnish facilities for public recreation17.
+The only testimony in support of IVGID’s request came from Board member Harold Tiller who testified21 that if the District’s request were granted

 3. The “facilities…to (be)…acquire(d would be)…acquire(d)…as public property” (meaning “public to the property owners in the District”);

-4. “A bond issue to (pay to) acquire these facilities” would be needed; and,
+5. “A bond issue to (pay to) acquire these facilities” would be needed;

-5. Ad valorem “taxes” based upon “the assessed value of IVGID20, together with its expected growth, w(ould be the source to) readily finance…acquisition and operation of the two19 beaches.”
+6. Ad valorem “taxes” based upon “the assessed value of IVGID23, together with its expected growth, w(ould be the source to) readily finance…acquisition and operation of the two22 beaches;” and,

-Be that as it may, the County Board’s approval of IVGID’s request and the prior public run up in anticipation of this issue triggered a number of lawsuits involving the County Board, IVGID, CBDC, IVBC, and a number of prejudiced Incline Village parcel owners21.
-The writing was on the wall that local property owners were about to lose their private beaches contrary to what had been represented in conjunction with their purchases22.
-But like so many court cases which are filed, these ones never saw the light of day….
-Instead, they were consolidated and eventually resulted in a comprehensive settlement and judgment of dismissal entered pursuant thereto23 filed with the court on April 11, 1968.
-The settlement provided, in part, that:
+Litigation: Be that as it may, the County Board’s approval of IVGID’s request and the public’s opposition in anticipation of this approval triggered a number of lawsuits by prejudiced Incline Village parcel owners against the County Board, IVGID, CBDC, IVBC and IVRA24.
+The writing was on the wall that local property owners were about to lose their private beaches contrary to what CBDC had represented in conjunction with the former’s lot purchases.
+But like so many court cases which are filed, these ones never saw the light of (a court) day.
+Instead, they were consolidated and eventually comprehensively settled by means of a judgment of dismissal25 filed with the court on April 11, 1968.
+That settlement provided, in part, that:

 1. The IVRA would be dissolved;

-4. To finance purchase of the beaches, pay all expenses associated with bond issuance, pay the first year’s worth of debt servicing, and to create a sufficient reserve fund, IVGID would issue and sell $2.685 million of revenue bonds25 labeled “the Revenue Bonds of 1968;”
+3. To finance purchase of the beaches, pay all expenses associated with bond issuance, pay the first year’s worth of debt servicing, and to create a sufficient reserve fund, IVGID would issue and sell $2.685 million of revenue bonds27 labeled “the Revenue Bonds of 1968;”

-6. The parties would use their best efforts to fulfill each and every commitment expressed in a March 7, 1968 letter to Incline Village property owners which was attached to and incorporated into the settlement agreement23; and,
+6. The parties would use their best efforts to fulfill each and every commitment expressed in a March 7, 1968 letter to Incline Village property owners31 which was attached to and incorporated into that settlement agreement25; and,

-7. The various lawsuits21 would be dismissed with prejudice.
+7. The various lawsuits24 would be dismissed with prejudice.

-Rather interestingly, when the State Legislature added public recreation as a new possible GID basic power, in its haste it must have “forgotten” to provide a funding source for that power to be exercised.
-Although NRS 318.200(1) at the time read that GID “board(s had)…the power to fix, and from time to time increase or decrease sewer, water, lighting, garbage or refuse rates, tolls or charges,” no express power existed associated with fees or charges of any nature associated with access or use of public recreation facilities30!
-In 1967 this “mistake” was remedied as NRS 318.200(1) was amended30 to expressly allow GIDs to charge rates, tolls and charges for “other recreational facilities” in addition to “electric energy, swimming pool…television, sewer, water, lighting, garbage or refuse” services.
+Rather interestingly, in its haste to add public recreation as a new possible GID basic power, the State Legislature forgot to provide a funding source.
+Although NRS 318.200(1) at the time read that GID “board(s had)…the power to fix, and from time to time increase or decrease sewer, water, lighting, garbage or refuse rates, tolls or charges,” no express power existed associated with fees or charges of any nature associated with access to or use of public recreation facilities.
+Or the services offered thereat35!
+In 1967 this “mistake” was remedied as NRS 318.200(1) was amended35 again to expressly allow GIDs to charge rates, tolls and charges for “other recreational facilities” in addition to “electric energy, swimming pool…television, sewer, water, lighting, garbage (and) refuse” services.

-Even more interestingly, when IVGID acquired the beaches there was no express statutory entitlement to acquire “beaches” per se.
-Rather, NRS 318.143(1) read that GID “board(s could)…acquire, construct, reconstruct, improve, extend and better (generic) lands, works, systems and facilities for recreation.”
-However in 1971 the Legislature must have felt it was necessary to expressly identify the types of recreation facilities a GID could acquire.
-So NRS 318.143(3) was added to expressly allow GIDs to furnish the following “recreational facilities…exposition buildings, museums, skating rinks, other type rinks, fieldhouses, sports arenas, bowling alleys, swimming pools, stadiums, golf courses, tennis courts, squash courts, other courts, ball fields, other athletic fields, tracks, playgrounds, bowling greens, ball parks, public parks, promenades, beaches, marinas, levees, piers, docks, wharves, boat basins, boathouses, harborages, anchorages, gymnasiums, appurtenant shower, locker and other bathhouse facilities, amusement halls, dance halls, concert halls, theaters, auditoriums, aviaries, aquariums, zoological gardens, biological gardens and vivariums (or any combination thereof).”31
+Moreover, when IVGID acquired the beaches there was no express statutory entitlement to acquire “beaches” per se.
+Rather, NRS 318.143(1) read that GID “board(s could generically)…acquire, construct, reconstruct, improve, extend and better lands, works, systems and facilities for recreation.”
+However in 1971 the Legislature must have felt the necessity to expressly identify the types of recreation facilities a GID could acquire.
+So NRS 318.143(3) was expressly added to allow GIDs to furnish all of the recreation facilities the District had/could possibly have had its eyes on acquiring.
+In other words, “exposition buildings, museums, skating rinks, other type rinks, fieldhouses, sports arenas, bowling alleys, swimming pools, stadiums, golf courses, tennis courts, squash courts, other courts, ball fields, other athletic fields, tracks, playgrounds, bowling greens, ball parks, public parks, promenades, beaches, marinas, levees, piers, docks, wharves, boat basins, boathouses, harborages, anchorages, gymnasiums, appurtenant shower, locker and other bathhouse facilities, amusement halls, dance halls, concert halls, theaters, auditoriums, aviaries, aquariums, zoological gardens, biological gardens and vivariums (or any combination thereof).”36

-Regardless, now you know when, how and why IVGID acquired our1 beaches!
+So now you know when, how and why the District purchased our1 beaches!

 - We state “our beaches” because in reality, equitable ownership is not vested in IVGID.
-If one reads the beach deed one will see that the beaches were granted to IVGID as beach steward and fiduciary for the direct benefit of the then and all successor owners of Incline Village property within IVGID’s then boundaries.
+If one reads the beach deed, one will discover the beaches were granted to IVGID as local parcel owners’ beach steward and fiduciary for the direct benefit of the then and all successor owners of Incline Village properties within IVGID’s then boundaries.
 Equitably, that makes the beaches our beaches rather than IVGID’s.
-Additionally, the reader will see that the beaches were paid for by those local property owners with beach access.
-Given none of IVGID’s revenues from other sources (such as taxes) paid for the beaches, where does it get off asserting the beaches are theirs?
+Additionally, the reader will discover the beaches were paid for by those local property owners with beach access.
+Given none of IVGID’s revenues from other sources (such as taxes, recreation facility user fees, etc.) paid for the beaches, where does it get off asserting the beaches are theirs?

 - See Washoe County Ordinance 97, Bill 57.